 ↑ Blood flow via portosystemic anastomoses

-- Via paraumbilical veins and epigastric veins → caput medusae
+- Via paraumbilical veins and small epigastric veins (branches of inferior and superior epigastric veins) → caput medusae

 - Via rectal veins → hemorrhoidal or anorectal varices

 - Via veins of the gastric fundus and distal 1/3 of the esophagus, leading to: